 The Master of Science in Education in Montessori Early Childhood Education is a 40 credit hour degree that focuses on preparing professional teachers to understand the theory and practice of teaching and learning.
 Through the program, students complete all requirements for American Montessori Society (AMS) and Montessori Accreditation Council for Teacher Education (MACTE) credential, Maine’s Department of Education early childhood (ages 2.5-6) teacher certification (081) and (029), and the Master of Science in Education.

-This cohort based, full-time, one to two year-long program begins in the summer and continues through the following two academic semesters.
+This cohort based, full-time, one to two year program begins in the summer and continues through the following two academic semesters.
 Coursework located at Winfield Children's House is concurrent with an internship in a program approved Early Childhood Montessori or early elementary school.
-In addition to the courses offered through the Maine Montessori Institute, students in the program take two research courses, EDU 600: Research Methods and Techniques and EDU 643: Inquiry in Education (may also substitute: EDU 607 Teacher Research in Literacy, SED 699 Directed Study in Special Education, or EDU 667 Professional Educator Capstone), at USM.
+In addition to the courses offered through the Maine Montessori Institute, students in the program take two research courses, EDU 600: Research Methods and Techniques and EDU 643: Inquiry in Education (may also substitute: SED 699 Directed Study in Special Education, or EDU 667 Professional Educator Capstone), at USM.

 Course Requirements (40 credits)